 The International Society for Clinical Densitometry is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 This activity is provided by the International Society for Clinical Densitometry.
 For information about the accreditation of this program, please contact ISCD at +1.860.259.1000 or inquire at email@example.com.

 The International Society for Clinical Densitometry designates this Live Activity for a maximum of 3.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credits commensurate with the extent of their participation in the activity.

 ASRT Category A Credit

-This live activity is pending approval by ASRT for Category A continuing education credits.
-Technologists must sign in and out at the beginning and of the course to verify attendance and receive credit.
+This live activity is approved by ASRT for Category A continuing education credits.
+Participants’ attendance must be verified each day to ensure credit can be claimed.
 Partial credit will not be given.